 If a music video has Prabhu Deva dancing, there won’t be anything else in there that could impress us more.
 But our queen did not let Prabhudeva’s twisted and complex moves overshadow her in any way.
 She danced with this legend and matched his energy and if you can manage to do that, there is nothing you can’t.

 We all stan two queens sharing the screen in gorgeous outfits and dancing to perfection in them.
 Sanjay Leela Bhansali really blessed us with some of the best dance performances by both of them in this movie.

 Dance of Envy (Dil To Pagal Hai, 1997)

-Along with Madhuri, one performer that had an energy of herself and was very celebrated in the 90s for her dance was Karishma Kapoor.
+Along with Madhuri, one performer who was full of energy and was very celebrated in the 90s for her dance was Karishma Kapoor.
 This movie brought both of them together in skin hugging dancing clothes, looking fabulous as ever and dancing alongside each other.

 Didi Tera Devar Deewana (Hum Aapke Hain kaun, 1994)

 A movie that changed the course of Indian cinema forever, and this is one the most loved track of this iconic album and rightfully so.